rogierok/capi/README.md

 ## Features

 - Simple API for caching with promises
-- Automatically uses `localStorage` for small items and uses `IndexedDB` for large or complex data, including fallback's of stoage failure
+- Automatically uses `localStorage` for small items and uses `IndexedDB` for large or complex data, including fallback's or storage failure
 - Supports **chunking** large values to avoid size limits in IndexedDB
 - Supports **TTL (time-to-live)** expiration for cache entries (in seconds)
 - Supports **namespaces** to avoid key collisions and organize cached data